MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 This has a profound effect on the statistics.
 When CBS or Kences reports that "44% of students live independently," that figure includes international students who are *uitwonend* by definition and who pay a premium for their exclusion from the network.
 Remove them from the calculation, and the proportion of Dutch students living independently falls dramatically.

-### 5.5 The Wealthy Dutch Independent: Parental Property as a Hidden Subsidy
+### 6.5 The Wealthy Dutch Independent: Parental Property as a Hidden Subsidy

 The Dutch students who remain in the independent category are not a random sample.
 They are disproportionately those whose parents have the capital to purchase a home for them.
 Nibud has documented the growing dependence of students on parental support.
 In 2024, **57% of students received money from their parents**, with an average monthly contribution of **€225**.
 Students without a supplementary grant or with a low grant receive a higher direct parental contribution than students with a supplementary grant.

 Crucially, the Tweede Kamer has noted that uitwonende HBO and WO students who do not borrow and receive no parental contribution or supplementary grant come up an average of **€532 per month short** to cover the minimum costs of study and living.
 The loan system did not create independence.
 It created a system in which parental wealth became the decisive variable in whether a student could live independently at all.

-### 5.6 The Hidden Shortage: Students Who Have Given Up
+### 6.6 The Hidden Shortage: Students Who Have Given Up

 The most damning statistical distortion is the "hidden shortage."
 Thousands of students have stopped searching for housing altogether because they consider the market hopeless.
 Kences director Reijnder Jan Spits has confirmed this mechanism: when inventory hits zero, students drop out of sight.
 Conversely, if new rooms are constructed, latent demand instantly spikes as inactive searchers re-enter the market.
 Kences states: "We see in new construction projects that students who had given up hope are actively searching again".

 The National Student Union (LSVb) has estimated that there are currently around **23,000 student rooms too few**, and that 22,000 students could not find a room last autumn.
 The shortage could reach **63,000 by 2032**.
 A 2025 Kences monitor found that **43% of students living at home have stopped searching for rooms altogether because it is too expensive**.
 The hidden shortage is the statistical residue of a system that has failed so comprehensively that its victims no longer register as victims.

-### 5.7 The Composite Effect: What the Statistics Actually Show
+### 6.7 The Composite Effect: What the Statistics Actually Show

 When these distortions are combined, the picture is clear.
 The statistic "44% of students live independently" does not mean that 44% of Dutch students have achieved independence through a functioning system.
 It means that:

 - A large and growing proportion of the independent category consists of international students who are *uitwonend* by necessity and who pay a premium for their exclusion from the network.
+They are not the problem; their inclusion in the category is the symptom.
 - A significant proportion of the remaining Dutch independent students are supported by parental wealth, often through property ownership that converts housing into an income stream.
 - A substantial portion of the affordable housing supply is allocated through fraternity networks that are closed to non-members and gated by social compliance, depressing the reported "average" rent and concealing the true market price faced by outsiders.
 - A smaller and shrinking proportion are genuinely independent Dutch students without parental support, and these students face structural deficits that force them into debt, precarious work, or both—while paying the non-network price.